The Dangers of Purging Disorder and Stimulant Abuse

 For people affected by purging disorder in particular, stimulant-based drugs, such as cocaine, Adderall and methamphetamine are the most popular.
 Understanding how these two conditions work to reinforce one another can be a good first step towards helping you overcome the effects of this eating disorder in your life.

-Please feel free to call our toll-free helpline at to ask about treatment options for purging disorder and/or stimulant abuse.
+Please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to ask about treatment options for purging disorder and/or stimulant abuse.